INFINii is a network marketing company that offers business coaching with a money making opportunity for members who bring their friends on board.

 - Access to the INFINii marketplace (Surge membership)

-Of course, the real value in paying more for a higher membership level is that you get access to higher commission levels in the compensation plan.
+Of course, the real value in paying more for a higher membership level is that you get access to higher commission levels in the compensation plan (common in MLM companies, see: World Global Network, WWDB, and THW Global).

 What’s more, the income disclosure statement gives the following example of someone making a semi-decent salary of $60,000/year from their training: